Raw materials are critical for batteries (we need circular economy)

 Raw materials are essential for batteries

 Among these technologies: electric batteries.
-In 2020, the EU added lithium, found in batteries, to its list of critical raw materials, essential for the future of our electric mobility.
+In 2020, the EU added lithium, found in batteries, to its list of critical raw materials - essential for the future of electric mobility.

 Current projections indicate that global demand for critical raw materials such as rare earths and lithium will soon exceed global supply.
 According to a report by the European Commission, “for electric vehicle batteries and energy storage, the EU would need up to 18 times more lithium and 5 times more cobalt in 2030, and almost 60 times more lithium and 15 times more cobalt in 2050, compared to the current supply to the whole EU economy.
 If not addressed, this increase in demand may lead to supply issues”.

-Policies and initiatives in the field of raw materials in Europe
+Policies and initiatives of raw materials in Europe

-Asia has a dominant position in the supply of raw materials that are essential for the production of our batteries.
+Asia has a dominant position in the supply of raw materials, essential for the production of our batteries.
 The guarantee of an adequate supply of critical raw materials is of paramount importance to ensure Europe's ecological transition.